WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 # Processing Pipeline

-EMGFlow is broken into 3 parts - processing signals, detecting outliers, and creating visualizations.
+EMGFlow is broken into 5 parts - accessing files, preprocessing signals, extracting features, detecting outliers, and creating visualizations.
 Descriptions of functions for each part are grouped together on the same documentation page

 ---

+## `FileAccess` Pipeline

+File access functions are mostly used as internal helper functions for the package.

+One notable function, `MapFiles`, takes a path to a folder, and generates a dictionary of paths to files contained within.
+This makes it easier to create a loop over subfiles, reading them in and performing analysis.

+`MapFiles` forms the basis for the two modes of analysis offered by EMGFlow - automated, or manual.

+The "automated" mode makes the processing pipeline much simpler.
+In these functions, a file location is provided, default parameters are set, and a file output location is set.
+The functions then apply the filters to each file found in the folder, and output the filtered files to the output folder.
+Notable functions include:
+- `NotchFilterSignals`
+- `BandpassFilterSignals`
+- `SmoothFilterSignals`

+The "manual" mode allows for additional customization of processing.
+In these functions, a dataframe is provided, filter parameters are set, and the dataframe is returned.
+These functions are useful if the processing pipeline requires further additional processing before being outputted, of if the project is not large-scale enough to warrent batch processing.
+Notable functions include:
+- `ApplyNotchFilters`
+- `ApplyBandpassFilter`
+- `ApplyRMSSmooth`

+---

-## Signal Processing Pipeline
+## `PreprocessSignals` Pipeline

-Signal processing is broken into 4 parts: notch filtering, bandpass filtering, smoothing and analysis.
+Signal processing is broken into 3 parts: notch filtering, bandpass filtering and smoothing.
 Each part has additional functions that support more specific needs, explained in more detail in the module descriptions.

 ### `NotchFilterSignals()`